santosh79/remixdb/README.md

 ## How fast is this?
 It's Fast!
 Pretty close to **matching redis** in terms of performance.

-Here are some results of running the `experimental` branch on a early 2021 M1 Macbook Air:
+Here are some results of running `redis-benchmark` on an early 2021 M1 Macbook Air:

 ```
 redis-benchmark -t get -n 100000 -r 100000000